JoshHilliker/Telemetry-Infra/README.md

 *Let’s rock Telemetry - https://itpeernetwork.intel.com/from-concept-to-reality-so-are-you-ready-to-rock-on-telemetry/  </br>

 **Notes**
-In most cases we are using collectd + Prometheus + Grafana as the telemetry stack.
+In most cases we are using collectd + Prometheus + Grafana as a telemetry reference stack.